What are the experimenter’s tools and techniques?

 Paints & Inks

-I use pure pigment (made from only a single pigment) acrylic paints or tube watercolours.
+I use non-toxic single pigment heavy-body acrylic paints, tube watercolours, and Japanese watercolours (solid).
 I am mindful that the names manufacturers give to paint have little relationship to the colour inside.

 Paper & Canvas